Celma Ribas: Career

-In 2008 Ribas competed in the German version of Idols, which is called Sucht den Superstar.
+In 2008 Ribas competed in the German version of Idols, which is called Deutschland sucht den Superstar.
 She made it down to the final thirty competitors, to the semi-final, but did not proceed further, nevertheless this enabled enough exposure for her to negotiate a record contract as a result with the label Semba.
 However, Der Spiegel suggested that she did not reach the final due to her ethnicity.

 Ribas' first album release was entitled Energia and was first released in Angola.
 It was promoted by the Radio Luanda producer Afonso Quintas.
 Her second album Fantástico was released first in Portugal in 2011, with a pre-release of the single 'Commando'.
 This single was used in the title music of the reality show, Big Brother Africa.
 It also featured Angloan artists Big Nelo and Matias Damásio.
 Other singles from the album included 'One Love' and 'Gangsta Love'.

 In 2015 she released her third album No Controle, which was produced by Kelly Key.
 Her music works across the genres of kizomba, semba, R&B and ghetto zouk.
 Popular music is seen as an important aspect of resurgent Angolan nationalism, with Ribas's contribution significant.

 Ribas' album Karma was released in 2019 and features artists Son of Zua, Dave Wonder and MC Cabinda.
 This album was first released in the USA.
 She also owns and runs a beauty brand.